dsohk/rancher-devsecops-workshop/docs/part-1.md

 devsecops-w4   Ready    worker              14m   v1.20.9
 ```

-### 7. Install Longhorn on DevSecOps RKE cluster from Rancher UI
+### 7. Install Longhorn on DevSecOps Cluster

-From your Linux workstation, ssh into your harbor VM by executing the script `ssh-mylab-harbor.sh` script).
+1) If you are not already logged into Harbor VM then run the script `ssh-mylab-harbor.sh` script), else skip to step 2

 ```
 ./ssh-mylab-harbor.sh
 ```

-Type the below command to deploy Longhorn
+2) Type the below command to deploy Longhorn

 ```
 cd devsecops/longhorn